ericmeltzer/disaster-survival-manual/planning_and_kits.md

 * keep fireplaces screened and store ashes in a metal container
 * keep space heaters at least three feet away from flammable materials such as bedding, draperies, and furniture
 * don't overload electrical circuits

 Now imagine that you are an inspector for the fire department.
 Your job is to identify every possible hazard that you can in your home.
 *What to you see?*

-Flammable liquids such as cooking oils, hairspray, nail polish remover, and oil paints?
+* Flammable liquids such as cooking oils, hairspray, nail polish remover, and oil paints?
-A fireplace and no one at home remembers when it was last inspected?
+* A fireplace and no one at home remembers when it was last inspected?
-A place heater that's stuck away under a desk right next to a wastebasket?
+* A space heater that's stuck away under a desk right next to a wastebasket?
-Two power strips, one plugged into the other, with a wire running underneath a throw rug?
+* Two power strips, one plugged into the other, with a wire running underneath a throw rug?

+The implications are clear.
+Most homes will fail in at least one of these areas.
+While we may not be able to avoid the use of all flammable liquids in our homes, we can be mindful about where we store and use them.
+We can have our fireplaces inspected and exercise reasonable caution when using them.
+Space heaters can be better positioned, and electrical outlets and extensions cords used safely (check the packaging).

+## Fire, Smoke and Carbon Monoxide Alarms

+## Fire Suppression

+## Escape and Reunion

+## Hazardous Materials

+## Kits
+Home
+Work
+Auto

+Special Needs
+Children
+Pets
+Elderly
+Disabled

+Basic Needs: Water, Food, Air, Shelter
+Safety Needs: psyschologial, community,

+Financial Kits